xiejia1995/MakingFullText/README.md

 ```
 to install the dependent modules for running our scripts.

-in the word_frequency folder, there are
+In the word_frequency folder, there are

-"[NJN1997.txt](https://github.com/xiejia1995/MakingFullText/blob/main/word_frequency/NJN1997.txt)" which is the full text of NJNBST 1997;
+"[NJN1997.txt](https://github.com/xiejia1995/MakingFullText/blob/main/word_frequency/NJN1997.txt)" which is the full text of NJNBST 1997;  and

 "[excludes.txt](https://github.com/xiejia1995/MakingFullText/blob/main/word_frequency/excludes.txt)" which contains the words that won't be counted, such as "一个", or "因为".